Joshua Rashaad McFadden Headshot

 3 Credits

-This course provides photography students the unique opportunity to participate in a one-week intensive workshop that travels to New York City, the center of the advertising photography industry.
-Through this field trip and accompanying lectures and studio visits, students will experience an introduction to the field of professional photography and related industries in New York City.
-The purpose of the trip is to provide a broad view of advertising and editorial photography within the city.
+This course offers photography students a unique opportunity to participate in a one-week intensive workshop that travels to New York City, a center of the advertising photography industry.
+Through this field trip and accompanying lectures and studio visits, students will experience the field of professional photography and related industries in New York City.
+The trip provides a broad view of advertising and editorial photography within the city, highlighting diverse and mainstream voices in the industry.
 Students meet with a variety of photographers, art directors, designers, filmmakers, photo editors, photographer agents, assistants, and RIT alumni.
-Photography studios, advertising agencies, graphic design studios, magazines, galleries, and museums will be visited during the one-week trip.
-Permission to enroll is required.
-The trip is a mandatory course requirement and requires an additional travel fee.
+Students will also visit photography studios, advertising agencies, graphic design studios, magazines, galleries, and museums, ensuring comprehensive exposure to well-established and emerging myriad talents in the field. **Fee: A course fee applied via student account**

 PHAR-202